ezmiller/humanscodes/_posts/2024-04-13-columns-for-tablecloth-launch.markdown

     (tc/mean [:price]))
 ```

-The same set operations available to be run on the `column` can be
+The same set of operations available on the `column` can be
-called on columns in the datasest.
-However, when operating a dataset,
+called on columns in the dataset.
+However, when operating on a dataset,
 functions that would return a scalar value act as aggregator
 functions, as seen above.